 This doesn’t of course mean that new players have no place and the race is over, well on the contrary.
 Several new vendors have a fresh and different approach, often within a specific vertical or several areas in the above mentioned lists of parameters and capabilities where IoT deployments need capacities that only emerged in recent years and become more important now.

-Typical examples include the movement to edge intelligence with edge computing and fog computing, the increasing importance of artificial intelligence and machine learning (depending on use cases and industries) to unlock full value of IoT data and enable the types of applications you would find more in specific markets and so forth.
+Typical examples include the mentioned movement to edge intelligence, increasing importance of AI and machine learning (depending on use cases and industries) to unlock full value of IoT data and enable the types of applications you would find more in specific markets and so forth.

 Obviously it’s not just new vendors who are specializing in a niche and/or specific use cases and/or support of more technologies and applications.
 Established vendors have taken important steps in that same direction.
 Many of them clearly are focusing on the use cases, preferences and needs of buyers on various levels, whereby integration is a key one.